davidgiga1993/mixing-station-docs/docs/sends-on-faders.md

 # Sends on faders

 Sends on faders allows you to quickly access all sends to a certain mix.
-When enabled all faders will show the level send to the selected bus instead of the LR mix.
+When enabled, all faders will show the level sent to the selected bus instead of the LR mix.

 It is also possible to show the channel gains on the faders.